 Antoine Yang

-I am a Research Scientist at Google DeepMind in London, working on the multi-modal capabilities of Gemini.
+I am a Senior Research Scientist at Google DeepMind in London, working on the multi-modal capabilities of Gemini.
+I am notably focusing on audio-visual, long and efficient video understanding, including modeling, data and evals on both the pretraining and the post-training fronts.
 In 2023, I completed my PhD in the WILLOW team of Inria Paris and École Normale Supérieure, advised by Antoine Miech, Josef Sivic, Ivan Laptev and Cordelia Schmid.
 My thesis, supported by a Google PhD Fellowship, focused on learning visual language models for video understanding.
 In 2020, I received an engineering degree from École Polytechnique and a MSc degree in Mathematics, Vision and Learning from ENS Paris-Saclay.
 I previously interned at Huawei Noah's Ark Lab and Google Research Perception.
 See my LinkedIn profile for a full resume.

 News